-January 10-12, 2019 marks the nineteenth anniversary weekend of the Big Beers Festival, which will be held primarily at Beaver Run Resort & Conference Center in Breckenridge.
-In addition to the Commercial Tasting, the largest event of the weekend, attendees will have the opportunity to enjoy thirteen unique educational seminars, four food and beer pairing experiences, and a myriad of additional events throughout the Town of Breckenridge.
+January 9-11, 2020 marks the twentieth anniversary weekend of the Big Beers Festival, which will be held primarily at Beaver Run Resort & Conference Center in Breckenridge.
+In addition to the Commercial Tasting, the largest event of the weekend, attendees will have the opportunity to enjoy twelve unique educational seminars, four food and beer pairing experiences, and a myriad of additional events throughout the Town of Breckenridge.

 What is a “Big Beer” at the Big Beers Festival?

 The criteria required for a beer to be poured at the Commercial Tasting is that it meet one or more of the following:

 - It must be 7% abv or higher

 - It must be experimental in nature (and approved by event organizers)

 Can I attend/participate/judge the Big Beers Homebrew Competition Judging on Friday?

 All entries for the 2020 homebrew competition must be submitted by December 7, 2019.
 Judges & Stewards preregister online well in advance of the competition, and preference is given to those with previous experience judging or stewarding.
 BJCP (Beer Judge Certification Program) certification is also preferred, although professional brewers are strongly encouraged to judge with or without certification.